 Stay calm, sit comfortably

 Two of the most common issues pets face when traveling are anxiety and motion sickness.
 Airports and train stations can be overwhelming to anyone, so imagine how your pets feel!
 And just like humans, animals may respond to rocking boats and winding roads with dizziness and nausea.
 Conditioning your pets for the journey with short practice trips is a good idea.
 Regardless if you carry pet insurance there are many safe and effective medicines that can provide relief to your beloved fur babies.

 Leave it to your vet

 Don’t give your pet any medications for anxiety, motion sickness, or other travel-related conditions without consulting a veterinarian.
 They can recommend safe treatment options that take into account your pet’s health, demeanor, mode of transportation and final destination.
 While some medications may have the same names as ours, appropriate dosing is vital.
 Additionally, there are specially formulated medications for pets, and a compounding pharmacy (preferably one approved by the Pharmacy Compounding Accreditation Board) may be able to help you make a medication easier to give to an anxious or nauseated four-legged friend.

-If you are traveling by air or internationally, you’ll need to make sure your pet’s vaccinations are up-to-date and get a health certificate from your veterinarian, so this visit is a great time to discuss medications that can ease your pet’s travel woes.
+If you are traveling by air or internationally, you’ll need to make sure your pet’s vaccinations are up-to-date and get a health certificate from your veterinarian.
+This visit is a great time to discuss medications that can ease your pet’s travel woes.

 Fetch prescriptions before traveling